hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 # Conclusion

 The integration of `C` in `C++` was designed a long time ago and the mechanisms are efficient but spartan, forcing the client code to take care to manage memory and data access.
-When integrating into modern C++, where there is often a culture of good memory management and pointer manipulation, these mechanisms are not comfortable.
+When integrating into modern `C++`, where there is often a culture of good memory management and pointer manipulation, these mechanisms are not comfortable.
 There are solutions to interface `C` code more cleanly, through classes or smart pointers.
 None of these solutions is perfect and all of them have limitations, but they have their advantages that we will summarize in the following paragraph.